fluxcd/flux2/docs/use-cases/gh-actions-manifest-generation.md

 A mono-repo can be counter-productive for performance and will create bottlenecks for Flux, as large commits will take longer to clone, and therefore to reconcile.
 Ignoring with `.sourceignore` or `spec.ignore` will unfortunately not help much with this.
 Some limitations can only be overcome by changing the data structure.

 The `flux-system` is in the `main` branch of `kingdonb/fleet-infra`, as is the default.
-We prepared in advance, an empty commit with no parent in the same repository, on the `deploy` branch, so that this checkout would begin with an empty workspace that `ci/rake.sh` could copy the `output/` of jsonnet into.
+We prepared in advance, an empty commit with no parent in the same repository, on the `deploy` branch, so that this checkout would begin with an empty workspace that `ci/rake.sh` could copy the `output/` of Jsonnet into.

 ```bash
 git checkout --orphan deploy